Universal face covering and temperature screening policies

-Pacific Urology is open during the coronavirus pandemic and offering telemedicine appointments.
+Pacific Urology is open during the coronavirus pandemic and offering both in-person and telemedicine appointments.
 You can use your phone, tablet or computer to connect to your physician for a video visit.

 Guidelines to help protect yourself, those around you, our clinicians and staff: